© 2013 by: Opcode

 and Sega's own sound chip, namely SN

-also used by lots of computers and arcades in the 80's.
+also used by lots of other homecomputers and arcades in the 80's.

-The new Super Game Module can detect both audio chips individually or at same
+The Super Game Module can detect both audio chips individually or at same

-The new Super Game Module must be mounted in the expansions port on the front of
+The Super Game Module or the Pro version must be mounted in the expansions port on the front of

 For the ADAM Family Computer System is the Expansions port located on the right